About Our Team

 Prospective Team Members

 Anyone can join Fresno State’s Mock Trial team.
 However, due to AMTAregulations, there is a limited amount of positions for tournament-competition members.
 Intramural competitions will be open to all members and teams regularly cycle through different students giving everyone an opportunity to prove their skill.
-The process of constructing a case can seem daunting at first, but with the help of the other students and dedication, anyone can quickly develop the necessary skills of a competent trial attorney or witness.
+The process of constructing a case can seem daunting at first, but with the help of other students and dedication, anyone can quickly develop the necessary skills of a competent trial attorney or witness.

-A Look at Cases
+A Look at Past Cases

 Christopher Michael Irwin

-Faculty Advisor and Coach
+Faculty Instructor and Attorney Coach

-Hailey Bonds, Vice President
+Tanner Phillips, Vice President

-Kait Sims, Recruitment Chair
+Hisham Qutob, Recruitment Chair

 Donate/Support Mock Trial

 Developing and maintaining a competitive program is difficult, especially considering the fact that many of our students hold jobs while they are attending school.
-Preparing top-notch case materials and travelling to tournaments throughout the region is a costly endeavor.
+Preparing top-notch case materials and traveling to tournaments throughout the region is a costly endeavor.
 We receive some of our funding from the student government, The College of Social Sciences Dean’s Office, and private sources.
 Fresno State Mock Trial does not charge a participation fee so that all students, regardless of economic background, may join.
 We need your help to ensure that we have the resources to provide an enriching and educational legal experience to every student who wants it.

 Donations to the Fresno State Mock Trial Program are handled through the Development Office of the College of Social Sciences.

-If you are interested in making a donation to Fresno State Mock Trial, please contact Director of Development, Kent Karsevar at firstname.lastname@example.org or click on the link below, check the box marked College of Social Sciences and write Mock Trial Team in the box marked other.
+If you are interested in making a donation to Fresno State Mock Trial, please contact Director of Development, Micheline Golden at email@example.com or click on the link below, check the box marked ‘College of Social Sciences’ and write ‘Mock Trial Team’ in the box marked ‘Other’.